 Photo strings are such a cute and easy way to brighten up a plain wall!
 We put up a photo string wall for our daughter’s recent sip & see party and liked it so much we decided to keep it around as part of our everyday home decor.
 It’s a great way to display and change up photos!

 Now that our party season is over, we still have the photo string up.
-We love switching out the photos so there’s always something new to look at.
-Hopefully we’ll also hang artwork and other fun stuff from it.
+We love switching out the photos, so there’s always something new to look at.
+Hopefully, we’ll also hang artwork and other fun items from it.

-My aunts helped put together the photo string (I know, I’m so lucky!).
+My aunts helped put together the photo string in the pictures posted here (I know, I’m so lucky!).
 My aunt even hand-drew the title letters (hint: the bunting is made from recycled paper grocery bags).
 Your photo string doesn’t necessarily need a title like this one, but it’s a lovely touch if you want to highlight the theme of your photos.
 A title really helps to bring it all together.

-Here’s what you’ll need for your own photo string:
+Here’s what you’ll need to make your own display:

 - Jute Twine